 ||*.tmp | *.doc | *.bak

-with the same source and target paths but with distinct local filters
+same source and target paths but different local filter

 Example: Exclude empty folders

-During synchronization however some excluded folders will still be synchronized if they contain at least one non-excluded item, i.e. when they are not empty.
+created if needed, but only if they contain at least one non-excluded item, that is, when they are not empty.

 - Both slash (/) and backslash (\) can be used as the path separator character.

 FreeFileSync has a number of special-purpose settings that can only be accessed

 by manually opening the global configuration file GlobalSettings.xml

 Note that this file is read once when FreeFileSync starts and saved again on exit.